our-energy/eiep/README.md

 # Electricity Information Exchange Protocol (EIEP)

-A PHP wrapper for the Electricity Authority's EIEP data files.
+A PHP library for working with the Electricity Authority's EIEP data files.
 Supports PHP 7.1+.

 Currently supported protocols and versions;